 Ed Huntsman wrote: “Officer Don Strong, SLC Police Department, worked Friday and Saturday — he was a great guy, kept the environment safe, with no problems.”

 According to the Daily Utah Chronicle, Alice Cooper played in the Summer of 1969, the Sons of Champlin played in September of 1969, and the Flaming Groovies played in December of 1969.
 Ed Huntsman recalls a group called the Animals playing for New Year’s Eve in 1969.
-(Eric Burdon and War would later perform at the Old Mill when it was managed by Nathan Goodman.)
+Another group of musical imposters calling themselves the Zombies performed at Salt Lake’s Terrace Ballroom when “Time of the Season” was on the charts.

 The Electric Prunes played “Just Good Old Rock and Roll”